selkhayri/Election_Analysis/README.md

 ## Challenge Overview

-The Colorado Board of Elections employee wants you to extend the election audit of the recent local congressional election to get voter turnout numbers by cong
+The Colorado Board of Elections employee wants you to extend the election audit of the recent local congressional election to get voter turnout numbers by county.

 1. Get a complete list of counties
 2. Calculate the total number of votes that were cast in each county